 - 2 Copy the required libraries.
-When you initially installed the non-FIPSsupported Netscape, Sun Java System, or iPlanet Web server plug-ins, and used WEB_SERVER_HOME as the location of the Web server software, you copied the libraries listed in Table 4-4 on page 51 from your \$JAGUAR/lib directory to the appropriate subdirectory.
-To support FIPS, you must also copy the following files to the same directory: - libjctssecct_f140.so - libjsbgpks_r.so - libjeas_httpd60_f140.so (Netscape FIPS-supported library) or libjeas_httpd40_f140.so (iPlanet and Sun Java System FIPS-supported library) - libsbgse2.so - 3 Verify that the Web redirector plug-in still works for your HTTP connections. - 4 Enable FIPS for the redirector plug-in and establish HTTPS connections.
-See "Managing FIPS for the redirector plug-ins" on page 73
+When you initially installed the non-FIPS-supported Sun Java System or iPlanet Web server plug-ins, and used WEB_SERVER_HOME as the location of the Web server software, you copied the libraries listed in Table 4-4 on page 49 from your \$JAGUAR/lib directory to the appropriate subdirectory.
+To support FIPS, you must also copy the following files to the same directory:

+- libjctssecct_f140.sl

+- libdefaultsbg.sl

+- libjeas_httpd40_f140.sl

+- libjsbgpks r.sl

+- libjsybcki_r.sl

+- libjsybckif140_r_r.sl

+- libsbgse2.sl

+- 3 Verify that the Web redirector plug-in still works for your HTTP connections.

+- 4 Enable FIPS for the redirector plug-in and establish HTTPS connections.
+See "Managing FIPS for the redirector plug-ins" on page 71